ms609/ms609/README.md

 # Martin R. Smith

-I am an Associate Professor in Durham University's Department of Earth Sciences.
+I am a Professor in Durham University's Department of Earth Sciences.
 I use the fossil record to illuminate the origins of life's complexity.
 To this end, I have developed and implemented a number of methods to improve the inference of phylogenetic history ("evolutionary family trees"), mainly in R/C++.